theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 >
 #
 > The Senators and  Representatives shall receive a   Compensation
-# D   NPl      VB/C NPl+            VXB   NSg/VB  D/P NSg+
+# D   NPl      VB/C NPl+            VXB   NSg/VB  D/P N🅪Sg+
 > for their Services , to be      ascertained by      Law      , and  paid out          of the Treasury of
 # C/P D$+   NPl/V3+  .
 P  NSg/VXB VP/J        NSg/J/P N🅪Sg/VB+ .
 VB/C VP/J NSg/VB/J/R/P P  D   NPr      P
 > the United States    .
 They shall in      all           Cases   , except Treason , Felony and  Breach
 # D   VP/J   NPrPl/V3+ .
 IPl+ VXB   NPr/J/P NSg/I/J/C/Dq+ NPl/V3+ .
 VB/C/P NSg     .
 NSg    VB/C NSg/VB
 > of the Peace      , be      privileged from Arrest   during their Attendance at    the Session
-# P  D   NPr🅪/VB+ .
+# P  D   NPr🅪Sg/VB+ .
 NSg/VXB VP/J       P    N🅪Sg/VB+ VB/P   D$+   NSg+       NSg/P D   NSg/VB
 > of their respective Houses  , and  in      going   to and  returning from the same ; and
 # P  D$+   J          NPl/V3+ .
 VB/C NPr/J/P Nᴹ/Vg/J P  VB/C Nᴹ/Vg/J   P    D   I/J  .
 VB/C
 > for any    Speech  or    Debate   in      either House   , they shall not     be      questioned in      any